LaBoulange/tezos-baker/README.md

 tezos-baker-setup.sh
 ```

 The wizard will guide you through all configuration steps, validate your inputs, and automatically generate the `tezos-env.sh` file.
-See [README-NEW-FEATURES.md](README-NEW-FEATURES.md) for details.
+See [README-REFERENCE.md](README-REFERENCE.md) for the complete CLI reference.

-#### Traditional: Manual Setup
+#### Alternative: Manual Setup

-Alternatively, you can set up manually as before:
+If you prefer to set up manually:

 - Choose a directory where the executable files for your baker will be installed (typically `/usr/local/bin`).
 This directory will be referred to as `BAKER_INSTALLATION_DIR` later in this document.
 - Ensure this `BAKER_INSTALLATION_DIR` is part of the `PATH` environment variable the user intended to run or service the baker (see [Operating instructions](#operating-instructions) section above).